5 ‘Supernatural’ Villains Fans Just Didn’t Care About

 — Supernatural Fever (@Supernatural_Fe) August 29, 2016

 You will be forgiven if you have forgotten who this bad guy was.
-Eve was the Mother of All Things and there was so much hype around her.
+Eve was the Mother of All Things, and there was so much hype around her.
 She did create the hybrid creations—you remember the Jefferson Starships?

 Unfortunately, the hype was too much.
-Eve never lived up to her reputation and she was one of the easiest creatures for the Winchester brothers to destroy.
+Eve never lived up to her reputation, and she was one of the easiest creatures for the Winchester brothers to destroy.
 There was potential but Eve wasn’t developed enough.
 Maybe it didn’t help that she was in one of Supernatural‘s worst seasons!

 #2.
 Raphael